Blockstream/greenlight/docs/src/tutorials/testing.md

 likely not as fast as you're used to for local tests, and it actually allocates resources on the service that someone will have to pay for.

-Clearly it'd be better if we had a mock implementation of Greenluight that you can run locally, and that can be torn down in order to free the resources.
+Clearly it'd be better if we had a mock implementation of Greenlight that you can run locally, and that can be torn down in order to free the resources.
 This is pretty much what `gl-testing` is for.
 It consists of a mock python implementation of the `Scheduler`, on top of